python-useful-helpers/threaded/README.rst

 ThreadPooled
 ------------
+Mostly it is required decorator: submit function to ThreadPoolExecutor on call.

-Target decorator.
-API quite differs between Python 3 and Python 2.7.
+.. note:: API quite differs between Python 3 and Python 2.7.

 Python 2.7 usage from signature: